cswimr/Galaxypedia/README.md

   - As a breath of fresh air, the Hugo Galaxypedia does not require accounts.
 This means that there is no need for a database, and no need for a server.
 This means that the Galaxypedia is more secure, and more private.
 No need to worry about your data being leaked or stolen.
 And no need for smallketchup82 to concern himself with user data, management, and GDPR.
   - Since there are no accounts, there is no need for moderation.
 This means that staff can focus on making the Galaxypedia better, rather than dealing with trolls, vandals, and spammers.
   - Also we finally don't have to deal with bot accounts spamming the site with nonsense.
 This is a huge relief.

+## Will this replace the Galaxypedia?

+It's complicated.
+The Hugo version of the Galaxypedia will be a separate entity from the MediaWiki version.
+The MediaWiki version will still be up and running for as long as the hugo version is in development.
+Once the Hugo version is ready, has most and/or all of the content and features of the MediaWiki version we will consider replacing the MediaWiki version with the Hugo version.

+For now, it's up in the air.

 ## Contributing